-June 20, 2018 – Toronto, ON – College Council approved an expanded position on the distribution of cannabis that builds on its previous endorsement of the position of the National Association of Pharmacy Regulatory Authorities (NAPRA) concerning the distribution of recreational cannabis in pharmacies.
+June 20, 2018 – Toronto, ON – College Board (Council) approved an expanded position on the distribution of cannabis that builds on its previous endorsement of the position of the National Association of Pharmacy Regulatory Authorities (NAPRA) concerning the distribution of recreational cannabis in pharmacies.

 Position on Distribution of Cannabis in Pharmacies